ForeverScape/ForeverScapeCore/readme.md

 Items without *developing* tag are *future stories*. *Developing* tags are actively in development.

+**Top Refactoring Tasks**
+- abstract the touch/gesture stuff out of the tile engine, add callback mechanisms so multiple controllers can use it

 **basics**
 - ~~Repository~~
 - ~~Setup staging server~~